Supplemental information is available from the JobScheduler Agent for Docker article.

 create the image with

-The dockerfile is based on the jre8 image of https://registry.hub.docker.com/_/java/.
-It downloads the most recent release of the JobScheduler Universal Agent and extracts it in the /root directory.
+The Dockerfile is based on the jre8 image of https://registry.hub.docker.com/_/java/.
+It downloads the indicated release of the JobScheduler Universal Agent and extracts it in the /root directory.

 It exposes Port 4445 (the standard port of the JobScheduler Universal Agent).

 Docker will send a SIGTERM Signal to the Agent start script process which will try to end JobScheduler Universal Agent gracefully.
 This means that the Agent will not start any new jobs but let running jobs finish normally.